dodgejesse/show_your_work/README.md

 The leftmost point on the curve (X = 1) is the average across the N validation scores.

-The shading is +/- the sample standard error (shaded within the observed min and max).
+The shading is +/- the sample standard error (which is similar to the standard deviation), not shaded outside the observed min and max.

-If two curves are plotted and they cross, then the best-performing model depends on the budget.
+If two curves cross, then the best-performing model depends on the budget.
 Simply saying "Model A outperforms Model B" is ill-defined.

 ## Assumptions